 To the east of Ostia were salt-pans, where salt was probably already extracted in the Middle and Late Bronze Age (1400-1000 BC).
 There may have been a small village near the salt-pans in the Early Iron Age (1000-700 BC).

 According to ancient tradition (authors such as Ennius, Livius, Cicero and Dionysius of Halicarnassus) Ostia was founded by the fourth king of Rome, Ancus Marcius, who was thought to have ruled in the late seventh century BC.
-Even the year is mentioned: 620 BC .
+Even the year is mentioned: 620 BC.
 So far no archaeological remains have been found in or near Ostia dating from this period.
-If a settlement existed, then it must have been a small city, not a village.
+If a settlement existed, then it must have been a small outpost, not even a village.
 The existence of the settlement is likely, because Livius mentions Ostia twice in his accounts of the fifth century.
 Livy mentions floods of the Tiber in 414 and 363 BC (AUC 4.49.2-3 and 7.3.2).

 New historical environmental data confirm that the original foundation of Ostia could have been on an ephemeral dune belt: